 Making one million dollars a year is not as impressive as it was in the past thanks to inflation.
 However, it is still a goal for many people and many people consider millionaires to be “rich”.
 To qualify as a millionaire you simply have to have one million dollars in net worth, which is not as rare as it used to be.
-There are many studies on wealth but from what I could research, about 6 percent of United States households are considered millionaires.
+There are many studies on wealth but from what I could research, about 8 percent of United States households are considered millionaires, which is up from 6 percent a few years ago.
 It is interesting to see to more and more people becoming millionaires thanks to inflation and also to a strong economy.
 The question I am curious about is how do people become millionaires?
 Is it through inheritance, investment, saving, business, real estate or a combination of many sources?

-How have I become a millionaire with real estate?
+How did I become a millionaire with real estate?

 How do most people become millionaires?

 I have been researching how most people became millionaires for a very long time.
 I cannot find a survey or survey results that give a straight answer!
-I can find how most billionaires made their money and the statistics are listed below for the US and the world.
+I can find how most billionaires made their money and the statistics are listed below for the world.

 Global Top 10 Industries Producing Forbes Billionaires